bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Check Out the Styles." />
 </p>

-Now, one thing to check out is the way that the styling works, and it&apos;s really important to understand the way HTML and CSS works because it&apos;s these tools that will provide the basic content and structure for our pages, and even though we&apos;re learning JavaScript, and that has to do with the behavior, the behavior very much is affected by the layout and the content of the pages.
+<p>Now, one thing to check out is the way that the styling works, and it&apos;s
+really important to understand the way HTML and CSS works because it&apos;s these tools that will provide the basic content and structure for our pages, and even though we&apos;re learning JavaScript, and that has to do with the behavior, the behavior very much is affected by the layout and the content of the pages.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 287. id slider, overflow hidden, position relative (172) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">